hooriza/hairline-border/README.md

 ## Attention (In case of Android)
 * You can't use the 'hairline' className onto what element be set 'position:absolute'.
 * You can't use '::before' with the 'hairline' className.
-* If you use 'border-radius' with the 'hairline' classNane, it will show a undesirable layout.
+* If you use 'border-radius' with the 'hairline' className, it will show a undesirable layout.

 	````html
 	<!-- If you want to solve this problem, The 'border-radius' have to be set 2 times in '::before' pseudo-element. -->